 In the hands of a bad actor, any of these data points would make for disastrous usage.

-Before you opt for a CRM vendor, it’s essential to confirm that they offer sufficient server-side security using tools and policies such as multi-factor authentication (MFA), data encryption, real-time event monitoring, and threat detection to mitigate attacks.
+Before you choose a CRM vendor, it’s essential to confirm that they offer sufficient server-side security, using tools and policies such as multi-factor authentication (MFA), data encryption, real-time event monitoring, and threat detection to mitigate attacks.

-Depending on your specific use case, you might also want to filter for CRMs that are compliant with both mainstream and niche security protocols such as HIPAA, ISO 27001, IASME, NIST Cybersecurity Framework, etc.
+Depending on your specific use case, you can also filter for CRMs that are compliant with both mainstream and niche security protocols such as HIPAA, ISO 27001, IASME, NIST Cybersecurity Framework, etc.

 The average early-stage technology startup lasts just seven years before shutting down, and while your CRM vendor will most likely be a cash flow-positive business with a healthy business model, it never hurts to confirm.